Phenotypic trait: Biochemistry of dominance and extensions to expression of traits

 determining blood type in humans, and this is determined by different alleles of the one locus.

-Schizotypy
+Continuum versus categorical traits

 Schizotypy is an example of a psychological phenotypic trait found in schizophrenia-spectrum disorders.
 Studies have shown that gender and age influences the expression of schizotypal traits.
 For instance, certain schizotypal traits may develop further during adolescence, whereas others stay the same during this period.